Victorians love their sport.

 - The form must be included as part of the funding application.

-- The organisation must actively promote, adhere to and enforce the Fair Play Code to be eligible for funding.
+- The organisation must actively adhere to and promote the Fair Play Code to be eligible for funding.

 -